In this article you can find the instructions for some additional configurations you might want to apply to OutSystems on Microsoft Azure.

 Add a Certificate Issued by a Certificate Authority to the Application Gateway of the Environment

 SSL certificates enable secure connections between the web server and the web browser through HTTPS protocol.
 If you wish to build mobile applications with OutSystems, you will need a certificate from a public trusted authority to place on your application gateway.

 SSL offloading is active by default on every environment.
 All access, both http and https, to the environments are made through the Application Gateway IP/DNS Address.

 To add the trusted certificate to the application gateway of the environment, do the following:

-Note that you can set up end-to-end encryption for traffic in Microsoft Azure, as described in the Microsoft document Configure end to end SSL by using Application Gateway with PowerShell.
+Note that you can set up the end-to-end encryption for traffic in Microsoft Azure, as described in the Microsoft document Configure end to end SSL by using Application Gateway with PowerShell.

 Scale Your Environments Using Azure Scale Sets